 Cars are in great condition, and they have it delivered at the point you want.
 Charges, of course, vary depending on your pickup and drop points.
 Additionally, fuel charges are excluded.

 Note: Here, you must drive on the right side of the road.

-Airports on both the islands are close to the city center – 3 to 5 kilometers.
+Airports on both islands are close to the city center – 3 to 5 kilometers.
 You could either have the car dropped at the airport, or ask your hotel (if you have already booked one) to arrange for transport.
-You could also avail for a moto taxi if you do not have much luggage.
+You could also avail of a moto-taxi if you do not have much luggage.

 A lot of them have spare 2-wheelers and would be more than willing to rent one out to you.
 While fares for motorbike rental are more dynamic, about 15 EUR a day would be a good price.

-If you’re not comfortable driving, or are a solo traveler, you might not want to rent out a 4×4 all to yourself.
-You certainly have the option of commuting by cabs.
+If you’re not comfortable driving or are a solo traveler, you might not want to rent out a 4×4 all to yourself.
+You certainly have the option of commuting by cab.
 These are most commonly found within the city, and prices are generally fixed.

 Note: While it is easy to get taxis from the city to the outskirts, it’s difficult when you need to travel the other way around.

 So, as a piece of advice, stick to renting out your own vehicle.
 If you’re traveling alone, try mixing around with other travelers that come your way – maybe, you could rent a vehicle together?

 This is one of the best ways of getting around cheaply for budget travelers.
 However, this is not as popular in Sao Tome and Principe due to the lack of vehicles.
 There are high chances that you’ll come across as few as 10 vehicles on a 200-kilometer-long drive.